gcWorld/gcMods-Website/_downloads/en/ibiscontrol.md

 Errors can be reported at https://github.com/gcWorld/IBIScontrol-Bugs/issues

 <div class="bg bg-success" markdown="block">

+### Changes in 1.2.4+200
+- Fixes a crash during gameplay when signals are active but the dashboard view is not selected

 ### Changes in 1.2.2
 - O530G (4 doors) - 4th door was not correctly implemented.
 This has now been fixed.